xFottotex/i3dotfiles/README.md

-# i3dotfiles
+# Hello!
-My i3wm dotfiles :D
+This is my repository to my i3wm files.